The Worst Type of Jealousy Could Be Ruining Your Relationship – Here’s How to Stop it

-While it’s normal to have a passing thought about your significant other’s past partner (and shudder for a second before moving on), some people have serious issues with what’s called “retrospective jealousy,” the practice of holding resentment toward your partner’s previous partners.
+While it’s normal to have a passing thought about your significant other’s past partner – and shudder for a second before moving on – some people have serious issues with what’s called “retrospective jealousy.”
+They can’t help but hold resentment toward their partner’s exes.

-Are you a retroactive jealousy sufferer?
+Are you a sufferer of retroactive jealousy?
 You’re not alone and the unwanted thoughts you’re having can go away.
 Here’s how being envious of the past can hurt your relationship and what you can do to overcome retroactive jealousy.

-Retroactive jealousy means having major insecurity over or anger about your partner’s romantic history – you ruminate on their past dalliances and have serious envy toward their exes.
-These negative thoughts could be about situations that actually happened in your partner’s past or your imagination running wild about your partner’s sexual or emotional past.
+Retroactive jealousy means having major insecurity over or anger about your partner’s romantic history.
+You ruminate on their past dalliances and have serious envy toward their exes.
+These negative thoughts could be about situations that actually happened or your imagination running wild about your partner’s sexual or emotional past.

-While many people have a romantic past, and you may have one too, it can be all too easy to agonize over your partner’s previous relationships, your partner’s past sexual dalliances or just your partner’s exes in general.
-Especially if you don’t know a lot about your partner’s history, it can be tempting for your brain to fill in the gaps with jealous thoughts, which are basically just your own worries and insecurities.
+While many people have a romantic past, and you may have one too, it can be all too easy to agonize over your partner’s previous relationships, your partner’s past sexual dalliances or your partner’s exes in general.
+If you don’t know a lot about your partner’s history, it can be especially tempting for your brain to fill in the gaps with jealous thoughts, which are basically just representations of your own worries and insecurities.

 Retroactive or retrospective jealousy is different from regular old jealousy.
-If your partner is flirting with someone in front of you, no matter how harmless the situation is, and you start to feel upset, this is healthy jealousy.
-(It’s also totally WTF, but I digress.)
+If your partner is flirting with someone in front of you, it’s normal to feel a bit of jealousy.
+This is healthy and means you care about potentially losing them.

 Retroactive jealousy, however, isn’t usually rooted in your current reality.
-When you have intrusive or obsessive thoughts about your boyfriend or girlfriend’s past (or their previous partner), your brain is usually making up stories to feed your own insecurities, assumptions and fears about your current romantic situation.
+When you have intrusive or obsessive thoughts about your boyfriend or girlfriend’s past or previous partner, your brain is usually making up stories to feed your own insecurities, assumptions, and fears.

 As you can imagine, retroactive jealousy can be toxic for a relationship.
-As you obsess over your partner’s past, your partner can feel accused for things that happened before they even met you—and that’s just the beginning.
+As you obsess over your partner’s past, your partner can feel unfairly judged for things that happened before they met you—and that’s just the beginning.

 Here are just a few ways that retroactive jealousy can seriously harm your relationship: